phac-nml/irida/CONTRIBUTING.md

 ### Suggesting a feature

 Before writing a bunch of code for a new feature, we would love to discuss the feature you're trying to build!
-First you should search our [GitHub issue board] for your feature.
+First you should search our [GitHub issue board] to see if anyone else has suggested your feature.
 We may have a similar feature in the works where you can contribute.

-If you cannot find an existing issue that details your feature suggestion, we would love to hear your ideas!
-Please create a GitHub issue detailing your idea, how you would expect a user to interact with your new feature, and how you would expect your feature to work.
+If you cannot find an existing issue that details your suggestion, we would love to hear your ideas!
+Please create a GitHub issue detailing your idea, how you would expect a user to interact with the new feature, and how you would expect your feature to work.

-When you're done, please label the new issue as a `request and we will triage it as soon as we can.
+When you're done, please label the new issue as a `request` and we will triage it as soon as we can.

 ### Contributing Code